 Community and Justice Network (CJN)

-‘Transforming Communities‘ forms an important part of our ‘Living God’s Love’ strategy.
-The Community and Justice Network (CJN) supports initiatives and projects seeking to make known God’s love and His Kingdom values, among people in local communities across our diocese.
+‘Transforming Communities‘ is one of the 3 key strands of our ‘Living God’s Love’ strategy.
+The CJN supports initiatives and projects of this nature, seeking to make known God’s love and His Kingdom values, among our local communities.

 CJN Support Fund

-This Fund is set aside to support new Projects, Action or Initiatives that directly seek to address issues of local concern and need.
-Each year, grants from the CJN Support Fund can be awarded to help start-up new work of a ‘social responsibility / justice’ nature – to apply, please use this CJN Support Application Form
+This Fund is offered to support new Projects, Action or Initiatives that directly seek to address issues of local concern and need.
+Each year, grants from the CJN Support Fund can be awarded to help start-up new work – to apply, please use this CJN Support Application Form